timabell/0x5.uk/content/blog/2025-07-15-mandatory-reading-for-tech-leaders.md

 [The Unicorn Project by Gene Kim](https://www.goodreads.com/book/show/44333183-the-unicorn-project)

-This is a book tells the story of the transformation of an fictional organisation from outdated and ineffective practices of software delivery to a much more modern and effective.
+This is a book that tells the story of the transformation of a fictional organisation from outdated and ineffective practices of software delivery to a much more modern and effective approach.

-The book is a [didactic novel](https://plexways.com/literary-art/didactic-novels/), using a compelling and engaging story of a cast of fictional characters living through the changes and playing their roles in the change as they learn the principles at work, but do not be deceived, this is a book based on the foundation of deep industry knowledge and the lessons held within it are defensible and well researched.
+The book is a [didactic novel](https://plexways.com/literary-art/didactic-novels/), using a compelling and engaging story of a cast of fictional characters living through the changes and playing their roles in the change as they learn the principles at work — but do not be deceived, this is a book based on the foundation of deep industry knowledge and the lessons held within it are defensible and well researched.

 It is a modernised version of the Phoenix project.
 Where the Phoenix project tackled the Dev/Ops divide that has (mostly) been abandoned in software delivery, the Unicorn project tackles more modern dysfunctions (Dev/QA silos, lack of communication and coordination etc.).